reymonera/technical_writing_portfolio_ccv/README.md

-# Technical Writing Portfolio
+# Technical Writing Site on GitHub

-Welcome to my technical writing portfolio!
+Welcome to my technical writing site on GitHub!
 This repository contains a collection of documentation examples I have worked on, showcasing my skills and experience in technical communication.

 ## Table of Contents
 1. [About Me](#about-me)